wkhere/bcl/README.md

 * dead-simple API: variables get evaluated automatically and fill the fields of the data block where they're referenced;
   no [strange limitations] of where variables can be defined
-* variables with lexical scope
+* variables with lexical scope, nested definitions
-* nested definitions
 * one-pass lexer, parser and VM executor
 * deserialization aka unmarshalling to static Go structs (possibly nested) via [bind](NOTES.md#reflection-revamp) statement
-* planned: make the outside world accessible via environment variables, or via running a command and catching its output
+* planned: make the outside world accessible via environment variables and via catching the command output

 ### Example:
 BCL: